moneroexamples/compile-cpp-ethereum-on-arch/README.md

-# Compile cpp-ethereum (aka webthree-umbrella) on Arch Linux
+# Compile cpp-ethereum on Arch Linux

 The example shows how to compile the current github version (as of 25 May 2016) of C++ version of [ethereum](http://ethereum.org/), i.e., [cpp-ethereum](https://github.com/ethereum/cpp-ethereum), on [Arch Linux](https://www.archlinux.org/).